Zero-COVID: Opposition

-The zero-COVID strategy, unlike other strategies such as mitigation or living with COVID-19, aims to eliminate the virus altogether.
-While mitigation and living with COVID-19 aim to tolerate outbreaks of COVID-19, to the extent of ignoring outbreaks altogether, the zero-COVID strategy requires quick, efficient and immediate containment of the virus in order for the policy to work.
-This means that a government that decides to use this strategy would need to utilize all means possible, from closing schools and shops, to implementing strict lockdowns or even culling animals deemed to carry the virus, in order to get the cases down to zero.
-Such measures have resulted in negative connotations which can affect lives, livelihoods and mental health as seen in the following examples.

-Chinese virologist Guan Yi has criticised the Chinese government's zero COVID measures, telling Phoenix Hong Kong Channel that, if the government persists with the policy for a handful of cases, the economy will suffer.
-The implementation of the zero-COVID policy in China has resulted in multiple business closures, citywide lockdowns and stay-at-home notices in order to prevent the spread of COVID-19.
-This has resulted in loss of revenue and production, which has contracted the economy.
-Guan has advocated for increased vaccination and research into the efficacy of homegrown vaccines against new variants, as the vaccines would prevent death and reduce the impact of COVID-19, which can enable people to swiftly recover without interruption from COVID-19.
+Chinese virologist Guan Yi had criticized the Chinese government's zero-COVID measures, telling Phoenix Hong Kong Channel that, if the government persisted with the policy for a handful of cases, the economy would have suffered.
+The implementation of the zero-COVID policy in China resulted in multiple business closures, citywide lockdowns, and stay-at-home notices in order to prevent the spread of COVID-19.
+This resulted in loss of revenue and production, leading to an economic contraction in the country.
+Guan had advocated for increased vaccination and research into the efficacy of homegrown vaccines against new variants, as the vaccines would prevent death and reduce the impact of COVID-19, which could enable people to swiftly recover without interruption from COVID-19.